 Thailand is a leading producer of sapphires and the world's largest cutter of coloured stones.
-Thai artisans can also craft jewelry to suit international tastes, with prices set according to the amount of workmanship and detail of the individual item.
+Thai artisans can also craft jewellery to suit international tastes, with prices set according to the amount of workmanship and detail of the individual item.
 Gold jewellery and ornaments are also a bargain in Thailand, with prices fixed according to "baht" weight of the item and the level of craftsmanship.

-Excellent bargains in gold chains, earrings, bracelets, pendants, and other delicate handcrafted items can be found in most tourist areas of Phuket, and most major hotels house jewelry stores offer exquisite pieces for less than you might imagine, with guarantees of authenticity.
+Excellent bargains in gold chains, earrings, bracelets, pendants, and other delicate handcrafted items can be found in most tourist areas of Phuket, and most major hotels house jewellery stores offer exquisite pieces for less than you might imagine, with guarantees of authenticity.
 Along Ranong Rd in Phuket City are a number of traditional Chinese-Thai gold shops, distinctive for their completely red and gold interiors.

-Jewelry Shops in Phuket
+Jewellery shops in Phuket

 Pearls in Phuket